kedpak/holbertonschool-zero_day/0x02-vi/README.md

-This is the vi section
+learn how to use vi